What It’s Like Living Under Terrorist Threat

 When I accepted a job at an international school in Jakarta, almost no one was excited for me.
 I was in Shanghai at the time, so my coworkers were pretty adventurous souls.
 But everyone seemed to think living in Indonesia was a bad idea.

 “Don’t go there now,” one Australian couple told me straight up.
 Which wasn’t totally unreasonable, given recent events.

 So yeah, terrorists were explicitly targeting foreigners, and with some success.
 It wasn’t exactly the best time to be living in Indonesia as an expat.

 During the job interview, I’d asked my new principal about safety.
 He’d reassured me that I’d live in a staff compound in the suburbs, far from the troubles downtown.

-He also told me that this school had incredible career longevity, with some staff sticking around 20 years or longer.
+He also told me that this school had incredible career longevity, with some staff living in Indonesia 20 years or longer.

 I figured those teachers didn’t have death wishes any more than I did.
 So I felt confident leaping in with both feet.
 Here’s how it played out.

 The first thing I see when I get off the plane in Jakarta is a huge mural that says, “Welcome to Indonesia.
 Death to Drug Traffickers.”
 Yeah, from minute one, I’m thinking about death.

 Pretty much everything I’ve read online about living in Indonesia has warned me to stay away from any sort five-star hotel in Jakarta.
 So I’m taken aback when new staff orientation is held at the Four Seasons.